Best Digital Photo Frames

 While you’re checking out the pricing, you may have noticed that this particular frame has over 3,800 positive reviews – many of which are 5 stars!
 It’s nice to know that so many people share my opinion that this is the best digital photo frame currently available.

 The 4:3 aspect ratio is perfect for smart phone photos, micro-four thirds camera photos, and some medium format cameras too.
-If your images are from a camera with a 3:2 aspect ratio (e.g. DSLR and mirrorless cameras), the frame will show unobtrusive black borders above and below the images.
+If your images are from a camera with a 3:2 aspect ratio (e.g. DSLR and mirrorless cameras like these ones), the frame will show unobtrusive black borders above and below the images.